Criticism of capitalism: Socialism

+Critique of capitalism as a form of life

+Following the path of Critical Theory, Rahel Jaeggi, with her proposal to view the economy as a form of life—a set of social practices that reflect patterns of custom and provide instances of problem solving—argues that critiques of capitalism should be taken forward as critiques of its normative aspect.
+Therefore, she addresses these critiques in terms of its functional, moral, and ethical dimensions.

+This approach, according to the author, offers some advantages by exposing that economic practices in capitalism—often seen as neutral, natural, or even free of normative values—have their own inherent normative conditions of success or ethical-functional norms indispensable for its functioning.
+This systematic view also enables the visualization of its mechanisms of social integration, which are not necessarily intentional or planned, and are entangled with other non-economic practices.

 Topics of criticism

 Democracy and freedom

 Economist Branko Horvat stated that "[I]t is now well known that capitalist development leads to the concentration of capital, employment and power.
 It is somewhat less known that it leads to the almost complete destruction of economic freedom".

-Critics argue that capitalism leads to a significant loss of political, democratic and economic power for the vast majority of the global human population.
-The reason for this is they believe capitalism creates very large concentrations of money and property in the hands of a relatively small minority of the global human population (the elite or the power elite), leading, they say, to very large and increasing wealth and income inequalities between the elite and the majority of the population.
+Critics argue that capitalism is in fact not a democracy, but a plutocracy, because in capitalism there is a lack of political, democratic and economic power for the vast majority of the population.
+They say that this is because in capitalism the means of production are owned privately by a minority of the population, with the vast majority of the population having no control of the economy.
+Critics argue that capitalism creates large concentrations of money and property in the hands of the elite, leading to vast wealth and income inequalities between the elite and the majority of the population.
+Evidence for the fact that capitalism is plutocratic can be seen in policies that benefit capitalists at the expense of workers, such as policies where taxes are raised on workers and reduced for capitalists, and the retirement age being increased despite it being against the will of the people.
 "Corporate capitalism" and "inverted totalitarianism" are terms used by the aforementioned activists and critics of capitalism to describe a capitalist marketplace—and society—characterized by the dominance of hierarchical, bureaucratic, large corporations, which are legally required to pursue profit without concern for social welfare.
 Corporate capitalism has been criticized for the amount of power and influence corporations and large business interest groups have over government policy, including the policies of regulatory agencies and influencing political campaigns.
 Many social scientists have criticized corporations for failing to act in the interests of the people; they claim the existence of large corporations seems to circumvent the principles of democracy, which assumes equal power relations between all individuals in a society.
 As part of the political left, activists against corporate power and influence work towards a decreased income gap and improved economical equity.